dse/printable-paper/README.md

 SVG, PDF, and PostScript formats are included.

-Two-page PDFs of all paper rulings are provided, for convenient double-sided printing.
+Two-page PDF and PostScript files of all paper rulings are provided, for convenient double-sided printing.

 ## Rulings Included